rclone/rclone/docs/content/flags.md

-      --s3-bucket-acl string                         Canned ACL used when creating buckets --s3-chunk-size SizeSuffix                     Chunk size to use for uploading (default 5Mi) --s3-copy-cutoff SizeSuffix                    Cutoff for switching to multipart copy (default 4.656Gi) --s3-disable-checksum                          Don't store MD5 checksum with object metadata --s3-disable-http2                             Disable usage of http2 for S3 backends --s3-download-url string                       Custom endpoint for downloads
+      --s3-bucket-acl string                         Canned ACL used when creating buckets --s3-chunk-size SizeSuffix                     Chunk size to use for uploading (default 5Mi) --s3-copy-cutoff SizeSuffix                    Cutoff for switching to multipart copy (default 4.656Gi) --s3-decompress                                If set this will decompress gzip encoded objects --s3-disable-checksum                          Don't store MD5 checksum with object metadata --s3-disable-http2                             Disable usage of http2 for S3 backends --s3-download-url string                       Custom endpoint for downloads